The Specification Logic maxHML¶

 detectEr supports five event patterns describing the lifecycle of processes.

-action is exhibited by a process when it spawns a new child process; its dual, init
+A fork action is exhibited by a process when it spawns a new child process; its dual, init, is exhibited by the corresponding child upon initialisation.

-actions signal termination, while send
+Process exit actions signal termination, while send and recv describe process interaction.

-Program event | Event pattern | Pattern variable | Description |
+| Program event | Event pattern | Pattern variable | Description |

 fork |